 Despite being low power, LPWANs also offer effective long-range communications with licensed and license-free options available.
 Though all LPWAN solutions are low-power it is important to note that they use distinct technologies and have different advantages and limitations.
 For example, here is a comparison of LoRaWAN and NB-IoT:

-- Is an LP WAN that uses the unlicensed radio spectrum
+An LP WAN that uses the unlicensed radio spectrum:

 - LoRa was originally developed by Semtech using Chirp Spread Spectrum (CSS) modulation technique.